MesoHops: Size-invariant scaling calculations of multi-excitation open quantum systems

 where

 and the values of $e\in (1,N_{acc})$ and $h\in (0,N_{don}-1)$ are restricted to account for the separated electron and hole being confined to the acceptor and donor materials, respectively.
-We include $N_{don}+N_{acc}+1$ independent thermal environments (Fig. \ref{fig:OPV_states}b): the exciton is coupled to a single independent environment via system-bath coupling operator
+We include $N_{don}+N_{acc}+1$ independent thermal environments (Fig. \ref{fig:OPV_states}b): each electron acceptor ($e$) and electron donor ($h$) molecule is coupled to an independent environment via